markwartman1/inventorySystem/README.md

 ### Product & Part Classes

 Essentially a [Product](https://github.com/markwartman1/inventorySystem/blob/master/src/model/Product.java) is made of Part's in this program.
-The Part class is Abstract; therefore, the classes InHouse & Outsourced extend Part, which is Inheritance, a pilar of Object Oriented Programming.
+The Part class is Abstract; therefore, the classes InHouse & Outsourced extend Part, which is Inheritance, a pillar of Object Oriented Programming.

 ### Inventory Class